hanami/controller/README.md

 ```

 Note:
-* In development, Hanami' code reloading needs to be disabled for streaming to work.
+* In development, Hanami code reloading needs to be disabled for streaming to work.
 This is because `Shotgun` interferes with the streaming action.
 You can disable it like this `hanami server --code-reloading=false`
 * Streaming does not work with WEBrick as it buffers its response.
 We recommend using `puma`, though you may find success with other servers

 ### No rendering, please